gurkirt/3D-RetinaNet/README.md

 ##### Download pre-trained weights
 - Currently, we provide the models from above table:
     * trained weights are available from my [Google Drive](https://drive.google.com/drive/folders/1tOwQtQD3HWiTTp_ZgPCEWd4W-UKiglbt?usp=sharing)
-- These models can be used to reproduce above table which is almost same as in our [paper](#)
+- These models can be used to reproduce above table which is almost same as in our [paper](https://arxiv.org/pdf/2102.11585.pdf)

 ## Citation
 If this work has been helpful in your research please cite following articles:

-    Citation-bibtex to ROAD paper coming soon ........
+    @misc{singh2021road,
+      title={ROAD: The ROad event Awareness Dataset for Autonomous Driving}, author={Gurkirt Singh and Stephen Akrigg and Manuele Di Maio and Valentina Fontana and Reza Javanmard Alitappeh and Suman Saha and Kossar Jeddisaravi and Farzad Yousefi and Jacob Culley and Tom Nicholson and Jordan Omokeowa and Salman Khan and Stanislao Grazioso and Andrew Bradley and Giuseppe Di Gironimo and Fabio Cuzzolin}, year={2021},
+      eprint={2102.11585},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+    }

     @inproceedings{singh2017online,
       title={Online real-time multiple spatiotemporal action localisation and prediction},